SummitClimb and SummitTrek PreTripNewsletter 2014

 NOW IS THE TIME TO JOIN OUR 2014 & 2015 TRIPS if you have not already.

-All climbs now feature western leaders, excellent food, the best Sherpas, and some of the finest equipment on the mountain.
+Our climbs, treks, and service projects now feature quaified leaders, excellent food, the best sherpas, comfortable sleeping and dining tents, and some of the finest equipment on the mountain, including excelent communications.

 If you consider joining (we hope you will) please be sure to read this newsletter to the end and understand it fully.
 Thank you.